KonaTeam/kona-api/sections/external_objects.md

 External Objects
 ========

-Integrating applications can link conversations, tasks and calendar events to their own records and/or resources by using the attribute `external_objects`.
-This would help applications be redirected back to their own resources from an associated Kona conversation, task or calendar event.
+Integrating applications can link conversations, tasks, calendar events, users and spaces to their own records and/or resources by using the attribute `external_objects`.
+This would help applications be redirected back to their own resources from an associated Kona conversation, task, calendar event, user and spaces.

 Schema  <a name='schema'></a>
 ------------